If you want to buy the genuine Hitachi Magic Wand in Australia, thanks to us now you can!

 It features four vibrating massage speeds up to 6300 rpm, but doesn't include vibration patterns like the Magic Wand Rechargeable does.
 The Magic Wand Plus is a hybrid between the Magic Wand Original and Magic Wand Rechargeable.
 It's more expensive than the Original, but cheaper than the Rechargeable.

-Read more in-depth info about the Hitachi Magic Wand here.Article by: Lee Doyle.
+Read our FAQ's page on the Hitachi Magic Wand range of massagers.Article by: Lee Doyle.

 Customer service representative at HitachMassager.com.au.